 242 countries and international organizations.
 World Expo in Shanghai was the world’s third biggest events.
 Only the Olympics and football World Cup is bigger – and China has spent more than 4 billion dollars on the show, twice as much as the Olympics in Beijing.
 It has been a success with over 71 million visitors.

 The theme of Expo 2010 was “Better City, Better Life,” which in a broad sense focuses on the quest for better living conditions in cities.
 The choice of theme is related to the explosive population growth has taken place in cities around the world, not least in China.
 In 1800 only 2% lived in cities, in 1950 the figure had grown to 29%.
 In 2000, lived nearly half the world’s population in cities and according to UN estimates, the continuing growth of urban populations is growing.

 A major theme at the World Exhibition this time was truly sustainable urban development.
-Lots of examples of best business practices, and inspiring and innovative solutions were presented in order to make our cities more sustainable.
+Lots of examples of best business practices, and inspiring and creative solutions were presented to make our cities more sustainable.

 The choice of theme was related to the explosive population growth in cities around the globe, not least in China.
 The environment and new green technology is the theme of Shanghai World Expo.
 And many countries contributed with new green thinking.

 More than half of the 293 pavilions belonged to Chinese organizations or industries.
 The largest and most visited was the red Chinese pavilion.
 At the giant Chinese pavilion you could see the different provinces in China.
 China has spent more than 4 billion dollars on the show, twice as much as the Olympics in Beijing and the fair is expected to be the greatest of all time.
 Almost all countries, 242 countries and international organizations, joined the expo to develop their relations with China, especially in the commercial area.